From A Wiki of Ice and Fire

 Braavos is served by two main harbors.
 The Purple Harbor, in the north, is used by locals only, while the Ragman's Harbor in the west is where foreign ships are moored.
 All ships have to submit to inspection by the Sealord's customs officers at the Chequy Port.
 Scattered throughout the city are small wharves and landings for the fishermen and ferries.

 All gods are honored in Braavos.
 Most of the temples are located on the isle in the center of the city, known as the 'Isle of the Gods'.
-Among them are the Temple of the Moonsingers who led the original Braavosi refugees to the islands.
+Among them is the Temple of the Moonsingers who led the original Braavosi refugees to the islands.
 Another temple of note is the temple to the Father of Waters which is rebuilt whenever he takes a new bride, as well as temples to the Many-Faced God and R'hllor, and a sept for the Seven named the Sept-Beyond-the-Sea.
-Even gods that have no more followers are honored in a temple called the Holy Refuge or, colloquially, the Warrens.
+Other sites include the shrine of the Weeping Lady of Lys, the Gardens of Gelenei, the wooden hall of the Lord of Harmony, the house of the Great Shepherd, a three-turreted tower honoring Trios, the Stones of the Silent God, the Patternmaker's Maze, the temple of Aquan the Red Bull, and twin temples honoring Semosh and Selloso.
+Even gods that have no more followers are honored in a temple called the Holy Refuge or, colloquially, the Warren.